-Cause and Effect Relationships – Bad Bite Dentures
+Cause And Effect Relationships – Bad Bite Dentures

-Achieving the Best Fit and Function
+Achieving the Best Fit and Function for Your Dentures

 “My neighbor/husband/wife can eat anything with dentures why can’t I?”
 Often the dentist is blamed for this series of problems.
 “My dentures click, they pop out easily when I yawn, they rock, I have constant sores in my mouth” …. are all problems that dentists hear.

 In the adjacent photo, our patient was concerned about her lower jaw jutting forward (bulldog type underbite).
 It was beginning to affect her ability to eat, converse and socialize openly.
-Understandably, she became very self conscious.
+Understandably, she became very self-conscious.

 Occlusion Dynamics and Dentures

 These types of denture problems, for the most part, are avoidable and are treatable.
 Denture Occlusion is the culprit with most unsuccessful denture fittings.